jsbots/AutoFish/README.md

 The rule of thumb here is **the better you can see the red feather the better the bot will see it too**:
 - If you can, make your video settings as best as possible, except the weather effects...
 - Turn off all the weather effects so that the bot won't confuse rain/fog for jerking of the bobber.
 But if the weather is *really* bad (like a blizzard), it might drastically reduce the efficiency of the bot *(working on make it better)*.
 Solution: find another place or wait for the better weather.
-- Different direction might make the red feather of the bobber either brighter or darker, bigger or smaller, this all will impact the bot too.
+- Different direction might make the red feather of the bobber either brighter or darker, bigger or smaller, this all will impact the efficiency of the bot.
 In most cases the place doesn't matter **it's all about direction and position**.
 - Camera position isn't so important, but sometimes, if the place is dark/snowy, closer view to the bobber might help.
-- Don't fish near other players, the bot might confuse their bobber for yours.
+The best position is just a normal 3rd person view.

 Here are quick self-explanatory "good-bad" screenshots of the bobber: